JulieFunk/biomediaReadingNotes_FFexam/economiesDisruption.md

 Malatino, like Mol, also writes with a tendency to see care as an act towards "heal[ing]" (p.2) or to be "healthy" (Mol).
 In these moments both of the authors, = optimistically, approach care as a means to an end in which healing is possible.
 But total healing or "health" is not always possible, and care is often an ongoing collaborative project amongst many actors over long periods of time.
 The notion that one could be healed if cared for *enough* or in *the right ways* operates through a neoliberal logic that bodies can be made socially and economically productive if enough labour, in this case care labour, is put into the project of health.
 For many bodies "healing" or "full health," at least by clincal standards, is simply not possible.

 In this way, care is sharing hormones, not just through material exchanges of pharmaceutical treatments (Preciado's Testogel, birth control pills), but literally through bodies that produce affect and emphathy, whose hormonal profiles in these moments can allow a body to both give care and recieve care.
+This is true ritually and symbolically for Preciado (see *Testo Junkie*, pp. 20, 65).

 *"Each day, my social media feed is populated with requests for rent money, for money to keep the power on, fur funds to repair a car, or to fund some other necessary expense that ensures minimal forms of survival.
 Sometimes, I can throw money at these requests.
 Sometimes, the most I can do is commiserate in frustrated empathy.
 Both of these responses are trans care praxis.
 We turn to social media for support that is simultaneously fiscal and affective, simultaneously practical (for advice about physicians, knowledge about underresearched side effects of exogenous hormones, about what clinics operated on an informed consent model, to seek legal advice) and ephemerally affirmative.."* (p.
 66)